janosh/matbench-discovery/site/src/routes/paper/+page.md

 ### Why stability over formation energies?

+Formation energy measures the energy difference between a compound and its component elements.
+Formation energies are mostly negative, meaning the material is energetically favored over its constituent elements.
+However, whether a material is actually stable is determined by the convex hull which measures the energy difference between a material and all competing phases that the same elements could also arrange in.

 <!-- ### Bartel's critical examination of ML stability predictions -->

 In 2020, [Chris Bartel et al.](https://nature.com/articles/s41524-020-00362-y) @bartel_critical_2020 benchmarked 7 ML models, showing all of them able to predict DFT formation energies with useful accuracy.
 However, when asked to predict stability (decomposition enthalpy to be precise), the performance of all models deteriorated significantly, especially those of composition-based models and slightly less so of CGCNN @xie_crystal_2018, the only structure-based model investigated.
 This insight meant that ML models are much less useful than DFT for discovering new solids.
 The paper identified two main reasons for the sharp decline in predictive power.

 1. Stability is a property not only of the material itself but also the chemical space of competing phases around it.
-Current ML algorithm are only given a single feature vector that describes the material it is asked to predict.
+Current ML algorithms are only given a single feature vector that describes the material it is asked to predict.
 1. Unlike DFT, ML models evidently do not benefit from systematic error cancellation compared.
 A first-principles theory of physics will make similar errors for similar systems which cancel when looking at the relative energy differences that determine stability.
 This suggests that whatever correlations these statistical models learn to map their inputs to the target variable, it does not correspond to actual physics.

-Hence the authors stress that to demonstrate the utility of ML for real-world materials discovery efforts, it is essential to evaluate model performance on actual stability predictions rather than formation energies.
-We took this as the guiding principle when designing this benchmark.
+Hence Bartel et al. stress that to demonstrate the utility of ML for real-world materials discovery efforts, it is essential to evaluate model performance on actual stability predictions rather than formation energies.
+Moreover, the qualitative leap in performance from the 6 compositional models which performed poorly at identifying stable compounds to the single structural model they tested (CGCNN) shows that the structure plays a crucial role in determining the stability of materials.
+However, this approach requires the structure of the material to be known beforehand, which is a limitation for predicting the stability of materials that have yet to be discovered.

+While formation energy can be accurately predicted knowing only the composition, the driving force behind stability subtly depends on more or less tight bonding types present in the structure which can often be inferred from interatomic distances.
+These lead to energy differences 1 to 2 orders of magnitude smaller than the formation energy itself yet these differences are what determine relative stability between competing phases.
+Hence the thermodynamic driving force for forming a compound from its elements (formation energy) can be learned with high accuracy from only the composition while the structure dictates stability between chemically similar compounds.
+This highlights the need to supply ML models with more than just the composition to obtain accurate stability predictions.
+However, an ML model is only useful if its input is much cheaper to obtain than the quantity of interest.
+The only information that is commonly available prior to expensive DFT relaxation is the unrelaxed crystal structure.
+These can be generated quickly and cheaply by placing elements into structure prototypes.
+Hence we choose this as the input for each sample in the benchmark which each model is free to extract information from it as best it can.
+We took both these premises as the guiding principle for designing this discovery benchmark.

 ## Related Work